-- Indigent owners - Owners dependent on pensions or social grant for their livelihood.
+- Indigent owners - Owners dependent on pensions or social grant for their livelihood. - Bought farms used for settlements - Land under ownership of traditional authorities

-Retired and Disabled Persons Rate Rebate
+Disabled Persons Rate Rebate

 - i.
-Retired and Disabled Persons, not registered as indigents, qualify for special rebates according to monthly household income.
-To qualify for the rebate a property owner must: - a. occupy the property as his/her normal residence; - b. be at least 60 years of age or in receipt of a disability pension from the SASSA; - c. be in receipt of a total monthly income from all sources as annually determined by the municipality (including income of spouses of owner); - d. not be the owner of more than one property; and - e. provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - ii.
+Disabled unemployed persons, not registered as indigents, qualify for special rebates according to monthly household income.
+To qualify for the rebate a property owner must: - a. occupy the property as his/her normal residence; - c. be in receipt of a total monthly income NOT more than R3 400.00 from all sources as annually determined by the municipality (including income of spouses of owner); - d. not be the owner of more than one property within the Municipal area; and - e. provided that where the owner is unable to occupy the property due to no fault of his/her own, the spouse or minor children may satisfy the occupancy requirement. - ii.
 Property owners must apply on a prescribed application form for a rebate as determined by the municipality.
-Applications must be accompanied by - a. a certified copy of the identity document or any other proof of the owners age which is acceptable to the municipality; - b. sufficient proof of income of the owner and his/her spouse; - c. an affidavit from the owner; - d. if the owner is a disabled person proof of a disability pension payable by the state must be supplied; and - e. if the owner has retired at an earlier stage for medical reasons proof thereof must be submitted. - Owners of residential property whose improved market value is below R50 000 (including the first R15 000.00 mandatory exclusion).
+Applications must be accompanied by - a. a certified copy of the identity document or any other proof of the owners age which is acceptable to the municipality; - b. sufficient proof of income of the owner and his/her spouse; - c. an affidavit from the owner; - d. if the owner is a disabled person, proof of a disability / payable by the state must be supplied; and Owners of residential property whose market value is below R50 000 (including the first R15 000.00 mandatory exclusion).